 If you don't meet the requirements for ending your auction-style listing early, your best option is to communicate with the bidders.

 If the listing ends and there is a winning bidder: Contact the bidder and explain the situation.
-If you and the bidder agree to not complete the sale, you can cancel the transaction in our Resolution Center.
+If you and the bidder agree to not complete the sale, you can cancel the transaction.